Correct lengths of visa

 |Postgraduate doctor or dentist||The full length of the course + 1 month after the end of your course|

 Dependants of students should be granted the same period as the student.
-Please note that you will not be able to bring family to the UK with you unless you are taking a postgraduate course which is over 12 months long, or you are a government-sponsored student.
+Please note that you will not be able to bring family to the UK with you unless you are taking a postgraduate course which is over 12 months long, or you are a government-sponsored student and your course is longer than 6 months;

 If you have financial sponsorship, and your financial sponsor limits the time you may study in the UK, your visa will be issued for the same length of time (which is stated on the sponsor letter) plus the usual post-course period allowed.